Join us for an adventure in flavor!

 Vietnamese cuisine is a great combination of lovely Asian umami flavors, accentuated with the freshness of veggies and herbs.

-When looking for some beef stir fry ideas, we came across another of their classic dishes, Bo Luc Lac… The name sounded intriguing, and the photos looked so inviting.
-We had to get it going in our kitchen.
+When looking for some beef stir fry ideas, I came across another of their classic dishes, Bo Luc Lac… The name sounded intriguing, and the photos looked so inviting.
+I had to get it going in our kitchen.

 What is Bò Lúc Lắc?